farm-ng/amiga-dev-kit/website/docs/hardware/charging.md

 ## Charging you Amiga

 Each Amiga typically comes with 2 batteries and 2 chargers.
-Additional batteries and ways to connect extra batteries on the same robot are available at our online shop.

 To charge your batteries, remove them from the robot, lift the handle and connect the charger.
 You will notice the LED in your charging brick will turn RED while the battery is